kevinwei1029/dc-bot-withdpp/README_EN.md

 > Sometimes I use the other bot so I suggest you to invite both of them into your servers.

 # What It Can Do :
-* Detect messages and respond
+* Detecting messages and responding
 * Using slash command
-* Send embds
+* Sending embds
-* Gacha simulation (support Arknights, Fate/Grand Order, Princess connect)
+* Gacha simulation (support: Arknights, Fate/Grand Order, Princess connect)
 # It'll never ganna :
 * give you up
 * let you down